seanj06/Vincenzos/README.md

 ### Bugs

-#### Solved bugs
+- #### Solved Bugs

-* When testing my site for responsiveness i realised that the text in all paragraph areas of the site was overflowing out of the page on smaller screen sizes.
+  - When testing my site for responsiveness i realised that the text in all paragraph areas of the site was overflowing out of the page on smaller screen sizes.
 To fix this i changed font-size propertys from px to em.

-* When adding my hamburger menu i noticed that when expanded the menu was wider than the page width which caused there to be a horizontal scroll bar.
+  - When adding my hamburger menu i noticed that when expanded the menu was wider than the page width which caused there to be a horizontal scroll bar.
 To fix this i removed any default margin and padding from the menu.

-* When testing the menu page on smaller screen devices I noticed that the menu section containers were overflowing to the side of the screen.
+  - When testing the menu page on smaller screen devices I noticed that the menu section containers were overflowing to the side of the screen.
 To fix this I added a media query to re size the containers appropriately.

-#### Unsolved bugs
+- #### Unsolved Bugs

-* There are no unsolved bugs.
+  - There are no unsolved bugs.

  ## Deployment